arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

     ![The **Hosts** page in Ambari.
 The names and addresses of the worker nodes are highlighted.](../Images/1-Worker-Addresses.png)

-1. Return to the **Command Prompt** window displaying the SSH connection to the Cloudera virtual machine.
+1. Return to the **Command Prompt** window displaying the SSH connection to the MapR virtual machine.

 1. Run the following command to create a bash shell running as root.